etridenour/friend_project/client/README.md

 # Water Cooler

-Water Cooler is a light-weight web app that tracks office
+Water Cooler is a light-weight web app that tracks

 ### `npm start`